Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

 \subsection{Dataset}

-We conduct our experiments on the \textbf{USPTO-70k} dataset~\citep{pujari2021multitask}, a benchmark for CPC subclass-level multi-label patent classification.
-The corpus comprises \np{70250} USPTO patent documents with a chronological split designed to emulate realistic deployment conditions: \np{50250} patents from 2006--2017 for training, \np{10000} patents from 2018 for validation, and \np{10000} patents from 2019 for testing.
-Each patent record includes a unique identifier, a title, an abstract, and one or more CPC subclass labels.
-Following standard practice in large-scale patent classification, we use the concatenation of title and abstract as the textual input for all models.
-We apply minimal text preprocessing, consisting of basic normalization (e.g., lowercasing and whitespace normalization), and ensure consistent formatting across all model families.
-CPC labels are normalized to the four-character subclass level and encoded as multi-hot vectors.
-All models are trained and evaluated using the same textual input fields to ensure a fair and controlled comparison.
+Experiments are conducted on the \textbf{USPTO-70k} benchmark dataset~\citep{pujari2021multitask}, which contains \np{70250} USPTO patents annotated with CPC subclass labels.
+We focus on subclass-level multi-label classification, a standard benchmark setting in large-scale patent classification.
+The dataset is chronologically split into \np{50250} training patents (2006--2017), \np{10000} validation patents (2018), and \np{10000} test patents (2019), reflecting realistic deployment conditions.

+Each patent includes a title, abstract, and one or more CPC subclass labels.
+Following standard practice, we use the concatenation of title and abstract as model input.
+CPC labels are normalized to the four-character subclass level.
+All models are trained and evaluated using identical textual inputs to ensure comparability.